chazcornwall/math4610/tasksheets/tasksheet_06.md

 **Task 3 and Task 4**

 The image below shows the output of the methods used to find roots closest to zero.
+The software manual entries for these methods can be found [here](../software_manual/README.md).
+The source code for hybridMethodNearestToZero can be found [here](../src/hybrid0.cpp), and the source code for hybridMethodNearestToZeroSecant can be found [here](../src/hybrid0secant.cpp).

 ![](../images/tasksheet6_othertasks.JPG)

 **Task 5**

 This image below shows the output of the method used to find all zeros in the bracket [-5,6].
+The software manual entries for [hybridAllRoots](../src/hybridAllRoots.cpp) can be found [here](../software_manual/README.md).

 ![](../images/tasksheet6_task5.JPG)